elle/beginner-ruby-training/02-00-Day-2-session-slides.md

 ---
 # Activity

-1. Generate an Answer object
+1. Generate an `Answer` object
   - Reference `docs/survey-app.png`
-2. Create an association between company and people, indicating some people might be admins
+2. Create an association between `Company` and `Person`, indicating some people might be admins

 ---
 # Optimising queries